OBSERVATION

 Advantages

-• Observation is often used to generate new ideas.
-As it gives the person gathering evidence the opportunity to explore the total situation, it often suggests lines of enquiry and outcomes not thought of before.
-It can provide new information that is crucial for service improvements, project design, other data collection, and interpretation of other data.
+- Observation is often used to generate new ideas.
+As observation gives the person gathering evidence the opportunity to explore the total situation, it often suggests lines of enquiry and outcomes not thought of before.
+Observation can provide new information that is crucial for service improvements, project design, other data collection, and interpretation of other data.

 Disadvantages & Limitations